graffenwalder/growPi/README.md

 - [x] Add waterpump
 - [x] Write watering logic
 - [x] Write waterpump setup
-- [ ] Get stable sensor data from Ultrasonic Ranger
+~~- [ ] Get stable sensor data from Ultrasonic Ranger~~
-- [ ] Make Webapp/site that auto updates with sensordata
+- [x] Make Webapp/site that auto updates with sensordata
 - [ ] Add Jupyter notebook with EDA if interesting
 - [x] Should really change ledmoist.py filename

 ## Notes

 - The waterpump in this setup produces about 5ml/second.
 Make sure to test how much your setup produces, results may vary.
+- If you don't want to use the website, just remove all uploadCSV() and UploadImage() functions from the main loop.